i-usalko/bazel-releases-arm/README.md

 # bazel-releases-arm

-Here a builds of different versions of bazel for arm architecture
+Here a builds of different versions of bazel for arm architecture (Linux)